What's Next for Alternative Dispute Resolution? - ADR Systems

 News

 What’s next for alternative dispute resolution?
-Marc Becker, president and founder of ADR Systems, and Michael Koss, Business Development & Marketing Associate Manager at ADR Systems, recently published an article, responding to that question, in the Chicago Daily Law Bulletin.
+Marc Becker, president and founder of ADR Systems, and Michael Koss, former Business Development & Marketing Associate Manager at ADR Systems, published an article, responding to that question, in the Chicago Daily Law Bulletin.
 Their article, Remote Dispute Resolution Still Strong in a Post-Pandemic World, provides a preview of what is on the horizon for attorneys involved in alternative dispute resolution (ADR).

 New research and ADR topics on the application of AI, preemptive thinking about ADR and the malleability of the process are discussed.
 “Remote dispute resolution has facilitated significant changes in legal practice these past three years and will likely be a fixture of alternative dispute resolution services in the years ahead,” they write.
 “As the profession moves forward, the humanity, customizability and flexibility of the ADR process should be top of mind.”